 Even if conditions change and a couple reconciles their personal and financial differences, the partition agreement remains in force until legally cancelled.
 A forgotten partition agreement, however, impacts disposition of property if one party passes away while the agreement in effect.

-If you are considering divorce or are concerned about protection of assets, speak with an experienced Houston family law attorney.
+If you are considering divorce or are concerned about protection of assets, speak with an experienced Lubbock family law attorney.

 Robert Reid McInvale is an experienced family law attorney with a comprehensive practice in Lubbock.
 He provides dedicated and strong advocacy for his clients, helping them with all the issues surrounding their divorce, separation, child custody, and other marriage and family matters.
 Attorney McInvale—Reid to clients and friends—seemed destined for a law career.
 Born while his father was attending Emory University Law School, Reid grew up in Manchester, GA.
 His father was the city attorney for many years, as well as head of the Manchester Chamber of Commerce.
 It is in the family blood to become lawyers and help people get justice.
 U.S. Supreme Court Chief Justice John Marshall is part of the McInvale family tree.